b-y-f/Lawn-Mowing-Website-Backend-2021/Progress Report.md

   **Date time**       : 20/09/2021 - 26/09/2021

- **Main propose**    : add manager access and admin can modify booking and quotes
+ **Main propose**    : Modify UI for user login and add firebase

  **Plan tasks**      :

- - [x] Used form-hook which could improve performance and feasibility to handle form in react
- - [x] add and test backend admin apis "/api/admin"
+- [x] Make the client log in with Firebase and display useful content.
+UI design a mobile / desktop friendly UI; because it is for clients to use, it should be simple and include all necessary booking elements.
- - [x] change AWS api getway from REST to HTTP API to save faster speed and save money
+- [x] change the backend API to use the firebase feature
- - [x] Add another serverless function submit quote to mongoDB(in the end migrate all quote Api to serverless)
- - [x] Add a little bit style to booking item and quote item
- - [x] Add some validation for all website form
- - [ ] Make client login with firebase and display a good UI
+- [x] Increase the number of service options.
+- [x] To manage the render of the user booking page, use redux.
+- [x] Client bookings should have statuses such as "pending," "approved," "declined," and so on.
+Because the company's location is too far away for some of the bookings.
+That booking could be declined by the booking manager.
+- [x] After the booking is completed, the worker's name will appear on the client's booking card.

   **Some notes** :
-  - Sep 16, 2021 material introduced their MUI core v5.00, I was using 4.0, so this week I updated to 5.0 to explore their new features.
+- On September 16, 2021, material released their MUI core v5.00; I was using 4.0 at the time, so I updated to 5.0 this week to explore their new features.
-  - After reading some article about minimum usable views, I decide to make client booking layout to something focus only on functionalities.
+- After reading an article about minimum usable views, I decided to redesign the client booking layout to focus solely on functionalities.
-  - This week I learnt useContext hook for pass user information cross whole application to make auth easier to modify.
+- This week, I learned how to use the useContext hook to pass user information across the entire application to make auth easier to modify.
+Previously, I used the localStage function in JS, but with the useContext hook, managing all the user information is much easier.
+- The API for post and get all is now /api/client/ without any user id, thanks to Google Firebase, which has improved server-side authentication.
+- I want add one more feature: manager dashboard, but no more time remain.
+So better make it simple.

+## Week 10

+**Date time**       : 27/09/2021 - 03/10/2021

+**Main propose**    : Finish user booking state part and start admin layout

+**Plan tasks**      :

+- [x] put all booking state to redux store
+- [x] add notification UI and give notification global message with the help of redux
+- [x] finish filter,sort, search functions
+- [x] start building management dashboard
+- [ ] plan to build an admin dashboard for data visualization and quote management
+- [ ] add rating for booking database

+**Some notes about redux** :

+Redux is a library that could be used to replace `useState` which manage state globally by just adding some code in index and create a store.js to distribute the states.

+To get redux work or control state, we need assign `ACTION` to it.
+An `ACTION` normally have a name that is some description of that action we would call later and a payload which carry the additional data we would modified.
+We also need a reducer to listening the `ACTION` and make change of state based on the `ACTION`.
+Normally like this: `function name(state, action){switch...}`

+Then we can use `useDispatch()` hook to give reducer an `ACTION` to update the state, then if we want to use the state we use `useSelector()` to call that state's values.

+**Some notes about controlled components** :

+I was encountered with uncontrolled component problem when I was code for reset after add Booking to booking list, every time when I reset booking form it will have error in console, but everything works fine, after spend whole night debugging, I finally found that I should ensure the `checked` attribute of CheckBox is not undefined.

+React handle element different with traditional DOM, in react everything mutable should be stored in state properties, this is so called controlled.
+But user still can use `ref` to add value to a uncontrolled element.

 # Lawn mowing service website